hashicorp/design-system/website/docs/components/code-block/partials/guidelines/overview.md

-The CodeBlock is used to display, format, and highlight the syntax of example code and snippets.
+The CodeBlock is used to display, format, and highlight the syntax of code snippets.